Community Information

 Cape Elizabeth offers a quintessential Maine coastal experience, defined by its iconic lighthouses, dramatic shoreline, and peaceful natural landscapes.

-At the heart of the community is Fort Williams Park, home to the famous Portland Head Light - one of the most photographed lighthouses in the country.
+At the heart of the community is Fort Williams Park, home to the famous Portland Head Light, one of the most photographed lighthouses in the country.

-Residents and visitors alike enjoy miles of walking paths, oceanfront picnic areas, and sweeping views of Casco Bay.
 Nearby, Two Lights State Park offers rugged coastal scenery and quiet trails, while Crescent Beach State Park provides sandy beaches, dunes, and a more traditional seaside setting for swimming and relaxation.

-Outdoor enthusiasts are drawn to the area year-round for walking, biking, and simply taking in the natural beauty that defines this coastal town.
+Outdoor enthusiasts are drawn to the area for walking, biking, and simply taking in the natural beauty that defines this coastal town.

 Some of my favorite local places include;